Litigation & Arbitration

 We agree that you are plugged into your business and have applicable perspective concerning its value.
 As we work along side you during the business appraisal process, we will strongly draw on your personal knowledge of the company.

-One of the many reasons you should hire us to perform your business appraisal is because we are specifically educated in the many nuances of appraisal that cannot be understood by reading articles or websites.
-Also, beyond the three main approaches there are thousands of other factors to consider along the way that we have spent the past 20+ years becoming accredited, educated and certified in to make us experts in this field.
+Hiring us to perform your business appraisal makes sense because we are educated and well-seasoned in the many nuances of appraisal that could be missed by studying articles or websites.
+Beyond the three main approaches, there are numerous other factors to consider along the way; we have spent the past 30+ years becoming accredited, educated and certified to be experts in this field.
+Let us help!